-I make and test electronic devices built from graphene to probe the properties of this century’s “Wonder Material”
+My Work: I make and test electronic devices built from graphene to probe the properties of this century’s “Wonder Material”

 Single layer carbon, or Graphene is a very interesting material to scientists.
 It’s two dimensional structure opens the door to many interesting physical effects and would allow electric circuits to be made smaller than ever before.
 On top of that it’s tough, flexible, conductive, and made from one of the most abundant elements so it has the potential to be cheap.

 But most of all it is young!
 It was theoretically described as far back as 1962, but no-one thought it could be made experimentally.
 Until 2004 when a group working in Manchester and Russia achieved the (seemingly) impossible with nothing more than some graphite flakes (similar to your pencil lead) some blank silicon wafers and scotch tape.
 Science!